SOLID Surf Camp Hostel Nicaragua

 Insight into what to expect throughout the year during various seasons.

-• Avg.
-Ocean Temp: Mid 80’s / Jan and Feb are coolest (you might want a top, but probably not – but if you plan on going to Southern Nicaragua, bring a spring suit)
+• Ocean Temp: Mid 80’s / Jan and Feb are coolest (you might want a top for evening sessions – but if you plan on going South, bring a spring suit)

-• Avg.
-Air Temp: Mid 80’s to Mid 90’s / Hottest months are April and May
+• Air Temp: Mid 80’s to Mid 90’s / Hottest months are April and May

 QUESTIONS?